-- if you want to run Oracle Internet Directory and Oracle Directory Integration and Provisioning on the same tier as your database, and Oracle Delegated Administration Services and OracleAS Single Sign-On on a different tier - if you want to install the OracleAS Metadata Repository in an existing cold failover cluster database
+- if you want to run Oracle Internet Directory and Oracle Directory Integration and Provisioning on the same tier as your database, and Oracle Delegated Administration Services and OracleAS Single Sign-On on a different tier - if you want to install the OracleAS Metadata Repository in an existing cold failover cluster database two nodes running Oracle Delegated Administration Services and OracleAS Single Sign-On.
+These nodes are accessed through a load balancer.

-Figure 11-22 shows a distributed OracleAS Cold Failover Cluster (Identity Management) configuration.
+Figure 10-22 shows a distributed OracleAS Cold Failover Cluster (Oracle Identity Management) configuration.